SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 If the ifil subchunk is missing, or not 4 bytes, a Structurally Unsound error occurs.

 To fix this error, file repair programs must determine the correct version number of the SFe program by inspecting the file structure.
-File repair programs should never simply add the current SFe version, as that can cause a non-critical error relating to an ifil version mismatch.
+File repair programs should never simply add the current SFe specification version, as that can cause a non-critical error relating to an ifil version mismatch due to the specification version being written in `ISFe-list` (`SFvx`) and not `ifil`.

 If the file is too damaged to determine the correct ifil version, then the repair program should repair these problems first.
 If, after this, a definitive SF version cannot be determined, the user should be given the option to manually enter a new SF file version.
+The correct data in `ISFe-list` should also be included if the file is an SFe bank.

 Alternatively, file repair programs can allow the user to manually enter the SF file version without allowing the program to automatically determine the necessary version.